-The Colorado Plateau Dark Sky Cooperative is a voluntary initiative to link communities, tribes, businesses, state agencies, federal agencies, and citizens in a collaborative effort to:
+The Colorado Plateau Dark Sky Cooperative is a voluntary initiative to link local, state and federal agencies, tribes, businesses, nonprofits, educational institutions, and local communities in a collaborative effort to:

-The Dark Sky Cooperative encourages community-based landscape-scale approaches to dark sky conservation and recognizes that civic engagement is the foundation for a shared stewardship of our starry sky heritage.
+The Dark Sky Cooperative encourages landscape-scale approaches to dark-sky conservation and recognizes that civic engagement is the foundation for a shared stewardship of our starry sky heritage.

-We invite agencies, business, communities and individuals to become dedicated to the conservation of quality night skies by adopting policy, promoting and participating in actions and conducting educational outreach in support of night sky visibility and natural nocturnal environments for the enjoyment of present and future generations.
+We invite all who live, work, or play in this incredible region to become dedicated to the conservation of quality night skies by adopting policies, promoting and participating in actions, and conducting educational outreach in support of night sky viability and natural nocturnal environments for the enjoyment of present and future generations.

-The Dark Sky Cooperative does not have a legal boundary, but is instead a geographic region where public lands, tribes, communities, businesses, schools, clubs, and citizens join to support a set of principles resulting in mutual benefits and the long-term conservation of our starry night heritage.
+The Dark Sky Cooperative does not have a legal boundary, but is instead a geographic region where stakeholders join to support a set of principles resulting in mutual benefits and the long-term conservation of our starry night heritage.